 Central Intelligence Agency

 The Central Intelligence Agency (CIA) is a civilian intelligence organization tasked with foreign intelligence in service of the federal government of the United States.
-The CIA reports to the Director of National Intelligence (DNI).
+The agency's director is John Ratcliffe, who was confirmed by the United States Senate on January 23, 2025.[1]

 History